ttharawun/scFusion_final/README.md

 - (Optional) [Mappabilityfile](https://genome.ucsc.edu/cgi-bin/hgTables) (Can be obtained from UCSC) **If you are using the hg38 version of mappability file, please ensure the file format is the same as hg19's.
 (Only 4 columns. chr, start, end, value)** If you do not provide this file, scFusion will turn off the mappability filter.

+## About the annotation file

+The annotation file (\*.gtf) may have different format, so making scFusion be compatible with all the formats is difficult. 'gene_name' is the gene name indicator in the annotation, and 'gene_type' or 'gene_biotype' are the gene type (pseudo gene or LncRNA).

 ## Data Requirement for Testing

 - Our implementation was tested on SRR5658106-SRR5658116 from GSE99795 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE99795).
 Fastq files were downloaded using fasterq-dump command.

 - For this dataset, barcodes are in barcode.txt file in the data folder.

+- Sample output can be found on

 ## Usage